If you don’t have any credit history or are looking to rebuild your credit report, then specialist credit cards could help.

 It’s vital that you remember to pay off the card in full.
 This shows you are responsible and can pay back what your borrow.
 Big tick for that credit report.

-If you can’t afford to do this, then you must make at least the minimum repayment.
+If you can’t afford to do this, then pay as much as you can.
+And that needs to be at least the minimum repayment.
 This varies and is set by the card provider.
-Fail to do this and you’ll be hit by charges and it’ll be shown on your credit file – going against the good work your doing to improve your credit score.
+Fail to do this and you’ll be hit by charges and it’ll be shown on your credit file – going against the good work you’re doing to improve your credit score.

 Watch out for spending the money twice